Crank Angle Sensors (Crankshaft Position Sensors)

 Why Do They Fail?

-• Internal wear or fatigue of the magnetic or Hall effect sensing element
+• Internal sensor degradation caused by age, wear and deterioration of the magnetic or Hall effect sensing element.

 Symptoms of a Failed Crank Angle Sensor

-• Intermittent or complete no-start condition, especially when the engine is hot
+• Intermittent or complete no-start conditions, particularly when the engine is hot.

-1. Inspect the sensor connector and wiring for signs of corrosion, damage, or oil ingress.
+• Inspect the sensor connector and wiring harness for signs of corrosion, damage, chafing or oil contamination before replacement.

-3. Clean the mounting surface and check the air gap between the sensor and reluctor.
+• Clean the mounting surface and verify the sensor air gap where applicable, ensuring accurate signal generation from the reluctor wheel.

-✅ Not sure if it’s the sensor or the ring?
-Our TechASSIST team can help walk you through live signal diagnostics and fitting best practices.
+Not sure whether the fault lies with the sensor, wiring or reluctor wheel?
+Our TechASSIST team can help guide you through live signal diagnostics and best-practice installation procedures.